 We believe there is only one lifelong Christian baptism in the triune God (In the name of the Father, the Son, and the Holy Spirit).
 There is no need to “re-baptize” when someone comes to the Lutheran church from another Christian faith, or if someone who has been baptized feels they have fallen away from the faith.
 God’s word at baptism holds firm!

 One or more persons of your choosing will stand with you during the baptism.
-Sponsors have a calling to encourage the child in Christian faith.
+Sponsors have a calling to encourage the person being baptized in Christian faith.
 Sponsors can be any family member or friend who is a baptized Christian.

 Can I do a private baptism?

 We encourage baptisms to be performed with the congregation present, as baptism is entry into a community of faith.
 During a baptism, the people of Our Savior’s make promises to love, support, and pray for the person being baptized.
 Contact the church if you would like to talk to a Pastor about a request for a private baptism.